BigDataIA-Fall2024-TeamA7/Assignment-2/README.md

 [![Airflow](https://img.shields.io/badge/Airflow-17A3B8?style=for-the-badge&logo=apacheairflow&logoColor=white)](https://airflow.apache.org/)
 [![JWT](https://img.shields.io/badge/JWT-000000?style=for-the-badge&logo=jsonwebtokens&logoColor=white)](https://jwt.io/)
 [![BigQuery](https://img.shields.io/badge/BigQuery-0072C6?style=for-the-badge&logo=googlecloud&logoColor=white)](https://cloud.google.com/bigquery)

+## Research Background
+In a rapidly evolving digital landscape, organizations increasingly rely on data to inform their strategies and operations.
+Unstructured data, such as text from PDFs, emails, and documents, often holds critical information that can drive business insights.
+Research shows that automating text extraction and analysis significantly improves operational efficiency, enabling teams to focus on high-value tasks rather than manual data processing.
+This project draws upon current methodologies and tools in the field of text extraction, natural language processing, and cloud computing to develop a scalable solution.

 ## Proof of Concept (PoC)
 The proof of concept demonstrates the core functionalities of the application, showcasing its ability to: